Chevrolet Malibu: 2019 mid-cycle refresh

 Chevrolet updated the Malibu in 2018 for the 2019 model year.
 A new larger front grille, split by a chrome bar with the Chevrolet bowtie, dominates the front, while the rear change is less significant.
 The Premier trim adds LED headlamps while the other trims maintain halogen headlamps.
-A new RS trim is added for a sportier appearance, with a black grille, unique 18-inch wheels, and dual exhaust.
-The touchscreen is replaced with the 8-inch Chevrolet Infotainment 3 in the L/LS/RS/LT trims and Chevrolet Infotainment 3 Plus with HD screen in the Hybrid and Premier trims.
+A new RS trim was added for a sportier appearance, with a black grille, unique 18-inch wheels, and dual exhaust.
+The touchscreen was replaced with the eight-inch Chevrolet Infotainment 3 in the L/LS/RS/LT trims and Chevrolet Infotainment 3 Plus with HD screen in the Hybrid and Premier trims.
 Heated second-row seats are added to the Premier trim.
-The standard 1.5 L engine is now paired with a CVT instead of the 6-speed automatic transmission.
-Safety features were also improved for the 2019 Malibu including Low Speed Forward Automatic Braking, IntelliBeam high-beam assist headlamps and a semi-automated parking system.
-For 2019, the LT trim's Leather Package loses the Bose premium audio system, requiring buyers to upgrade to the range-topping Premier trim in order to opt for the Bose system.
+The standard 1.5 L engine was now paired with a CVT instead of the 6-speed automatic transmission.
+Safety features were also improved for the 2019 Malibu, including Low Speed Forward Automatic Braking, IntelliBeam high-beam assist headlamps, and a semi-automated parking system.
+For 2019, the LT trim's Leather Package lost the Bose premium audio system, requiring buyers to upgrade to the range-topping Premier trim in order to opt for the Bose system.